jcorbin/hexant/stream.md

 ## WIP

+- vercel build description isn't picking up the tag since v0.11.1

 ## Done

+# 2023-01-15

+- simplified world/view surface down to just `reset()` and `redraw()`
+  - world now tracks visited bounding box, which view syncs to at top of redraw, eliminating a potentially expensive and redundant call from `world.stepn(n)` inner loop
+  - simplified various aspects of bounding box logic around `OddQBox` expansion, which now works correctly when starting from an empty box
+  - simplified view color scheme palette build, to happen once at top of redraw, and simply sync to the number of colors / entities; no more entity add/remove/update/delete interface
+- this ended up fixing part of the initial view scale problem, since the viewport had previously been starting out empty, rather than containing the first entity-occupied cell

+# 2023-01-13

 - expanded test coverage to include all sources
 - expand type checking to tests and `index.jx`